zellwk/zellwk.com/src/posts/2018-03-21-calculator-part-1.md

 Let's call our normal person Mary.

-When Mary picks up a calculator, she'll probably hit a number key.
+When Mary picks up a calculator, she'll probably hit a number key at first.

 ## When a user hits a number key